LGBT+ History Month

 - The Triangle Community Center was created by three LGBT+ activist groups.
 Their mission was to provide services and programs for all LGBT+ members in Fairfield County.
 Up until 2013, the organization was completely volunteer-run.

-- True Colors, formerly known as “Children from the Shadows,” was founded by Robin McHaelan.
+- True Colors, formerly known as “Children from the Shadows,” was founded by Robin McHaelen.
 This organization trains more than 2,400 people annually, holds the largest LGBTQ youth conference in the country (more than 3,000 attendees every year), and manages the state’s only LGBTQ mentoring program.

 - The Connecticut Coalition for Lesbian, Gay, Bisexual and Transgender Civil Rights held the First Annual OUT Awards in 1997 to honor individuals, community groups, organizations, and businesses that made positive contributions to the LGBT+ community.

 In addition to local organizations’ efforts, Connecticut also has a long history of LGBT+ legislation.